hean01/castio/API.md

 service.

-While updating settings you should first get the settings object from server then modify the values and PUT the same object back, this way errors will be minimized.
-However, it is possible to just PUT an object with a single _setting_ to update the specific value.
+While updating settings you should first get the settings object from server then modify the values and PUT the same object back.
+Doing it this way errors will be minimized.

+The web api does not support creating resources on the server, this means that we can simplify the api and use an object with stripped down _setting_ objects containing just the value to be updated:

+	{
+		"a" : { "value": "Value A" },
+		"b" : { "value": "Value B" }
+	}

 **resource:** _"service"_ or a provider id string